learex-zz/macOS-eGPU/README.md

 This script is still in pre-alpha stage it may damage your system.
 Do not abort the script during uninstallation/installation/patch phase this *will* damage your system.

-1. Remove all prior eGPU solutions. (e.g. after upgrading to 10.13, **the temporary script for 10.13.4 is currently not supported.
-DO NOT EXECUTE IF YOU'VE USED THAT, yet**)
+1. Remove all prior eGPU solutions. (e.g. after upgrading to 10.13, **temporary script for 10.13.4/@goalque's instructions users see below**)
 2. Back up your system.
 2. Disconnect all unnecessary peripherals.
 Especially eGPUs!
 	The script may explicitly ***ask*** you to connect your eGPU.